wodanaz/adaptiPhy/snakemake/README.md

 ### Resetting AdaptiPhy to run again ###

-If you'd like to rerun AdaptiPhy again, make sure to remove the following files: `DONE_SUMMARY.txt HYPHY/ intermediate_files/ logs/ PhyloFit/ slurm.test.1234567.out`
+If you'd like to rerun AdaptiPhy again, make sure to remove the following files: `DONE_SUMMARY.txt HYPHY/ intermediate_files/ logs/ PhyloFit/`.
+You can also remove the `slurm.test.1234567.out` if you wish.

 DO NOT remove the following directories and files unless you know what you're doing: `data/ config.yaml scripts/ slurm_general/ slurm-launch-snakemake.sh Snakefile`.
 Remove the `OUTPUT_FINAL` directory only if you're sure you don't need its contents anymore!

 ### Citation